jayzerg/BENEDICTO_MENN/README.md

 3. Under "Pages", select "GitHub Actions" as the source
 4. The deployment will automatically run on every push to the main branch

+## Automatic Local Syncing

+To automatically push changes from your local machine to GitHub, you can use one of the provided scripts:

+### Option 1: Periodic Check Script
+- Run `auto-push.bat` to automatically check for changes every 5 minutes and push to GitHub
+- Customizable interval by editing the script

+### Option 2: File Watcher Script (Recommended)
+- Run `watch-and-push.bat` to watch for file changes and immediately push to GitHub
+- More efficient as it responds to changes in real-time

+Both scripts will:
+- Automatically detect file changes in your project
+- Commit changes with a timestamped message
+- Push to the main branch of your GitHub repository

 ## Project Structure

 ```